codeforamerica/court.atlantaga.gov/_posts/static/0300-01-01-fta-status.md

 ## FTA Hearings

-**The Municipal Court offers special FTA dockets Monday-Friday at 9a and 1p.** You must arrive early to be added to the docket. **Doors open at 7a daily.
-Early arrival is strongly recommended because of limited capacity.**
+**The Municipal Court offers special FTA dockets Monday-Friday at 9a and 1p.
+Daily capacity is limited.** You must arrive early to be added to the docket. **Doors open at 7a daily.
+Remember, early arrival is strongly recommended because of limited capacity.**

 If you are an out of state driver and you need to schedule a time to resolve your FTA please submit your request [here](http://www.atl311.com/?page_id=115&atlId=1-HQEVE&_crauth=0f1b76975e).